oberlin-io/pcap_streaming/README.md

 less smallFlows.txt
 ```

-If tcpreplay is throwing errors that packets are too large,
+If tcpreplay is throwing, and it will for isntance-a, errors that packets are too large,
 increase the MTU setting.
 "the maximum transmission unit (MTU) is the size of the largest
 protocol data unit (PDU) that can be communicated in a